JNJ Dividend Growth Rate, Dividend Payout Ratio, And More

 JNJ crossed the $80 billion revenue mark for the first time in 2018.
 This is an amazingly large and complex global business.

-First, they can steal market share from competitors with existing products.
-Second, they can expand share in existing and new markets with line extensions and innovative new products.
+First, they can take market share from competitors with existing products.
+Second, they can expand their share in existing and new markets with line extensions and innovative new products.

 New products come from investments in internal research and development.
 In addition, new products can come from investments in partnerships and acquisitions.

 JNJ Dividend Payout Ratio Based On Earnings

-JNJ earnings from year to year can be a little choppy.
+First of all, JNJ earnings from year to year can be a little choppy because of the accounting rules.
 But earnings growth over the long run generally runs in the low to mid-single-digit percentages.

-Furthermore, the JNJ dividend payout ratio based on earnings is 66%.
+Furthermore, the JNJ dividend payout ratio based on earnings is about 70%.
 A company’s dividend payout ratio is important.
 A lower payout ratio is usually better when it comes to dividend safety.

 But, it is still acceptable for such a large, established, and stable company.
 However, I like to check the dividend payout against cash flow too.